| Date of incident:

-On 31 May 2015, a 15-year-old shepherd and his uncle are detained by Israeli soldiers near a settlement and released without charge or explanation 12 hours later.
+On 31 May 2015, a 15-year-old minor and his uncle from Mikhmas were detained by Israeli soldiers at 9:00 a.m. near a settlement while herding sheep.
+He reports ill treatment.
+He reports being released without charge or questioning 11 hours after being detained.
+He was not informed why they were detained.

 The soldiers left through a gate in the settlement’s fence and started to talk to us in Hebrew but we didn't understand what they wanted.
 Then one of the soldiers aimed his gun at us and gestured to us to follow them into the settlement.
 My uncle tried to explain to them that we couldn’t possibly leave the sheep on their own but they did not pay attention to what he was trying to say.